 When I tell people I spent around eight months just working on just the proposal for my ice cream book, they’re shocked.
 But editors want to see a full and clear vision of what you’re going to write about.
 It’s especially true for a first-time author, but even for someone who’s written several books.
 Each book is a brand new project and requires a fresh start.
 And often the editors have to answer to higher-ups in marketing, sales, etc…and don’t, in general, have the last word.

 Included in the proposal should be extensive samples of content, the tables of contents, recipe list and sample recipes if applicable, as well as a winning biography of you.
 And very importantly, a plan for how the book will sell once its published.
 Including as much as possible in there is a good idea, perhaps a sample chapter or two.
-But be careful: One editor told me she got a very good proposal but it was accompanied by some homemade cupcakes which were terrible and she found them, half-eaten, tossed in the trash of the employee break room where she left them for the staff.
+But be careful: One editor told me she got a very good proposal but it was accompanied by some homemade cupcakes that were terrible and she found them, half-eaten, tossed in the trash of the employee break room where she left them for the staff.
 Not a good sign.

 5. Give It Time